"AND NOW WE HAVE THIS GUY HOMOSEXUALIN RIGHT IN FRONT OF ME! AN ABOMINATION BEFORE CHRIST!"

 Blame it on my slightly insane but incredibly awesome wife, who stayed up until 4am the night before knitting something large enough to fit my medicine ball of a head.
 I'm aware it clashes with my escort vest but sometimes fashion must be sacrificed for good causes.

-I can tell Mutton Chops wants to snatch the thing right off my head and send it to eternal damnation.
+I can tell Hinton wants to snatch the thing right off my head and send it to eternal damnation.
 He's angry but staying on topic, promising me that I'm going to suffer countless agonies unless I repent and stop encouraging this wickedness.

 Then I smile, and he loses it.